CNILeo/DNN-Accelerator/Readme.md

+# License
+MIT LICENSE

 # Contact
 Questions Can Email Me or Be Left as Issues In The Repository, I Will Answer Them.

 # Contributors
 Leo (Vivado@qq.com)